How Do You Book a Capitalized Software Journal Entry?

 The dr.’s and cr.’s

-|6/30/17||Internally developed software asset – Project XYZ||$42,375|
+|6/30/20||Internally developed software asset – Project XYZ||$42,375|

 |Internally developed software asset – Project ABC||$15,000|

-Memo: To capitalize software internally developed during June 2017
+Memo: To capitalize software internally developed during June 2020

-|Accumulated depreciation, internally developed software||$1,584.00|
+|Accumulated amortization, internally developed software||$1,584.00|

 What else do I need to know?

-- If the company is an income tax payer (profitable) there is an R&D credit from the IRS.
+- If the company is an income tax payer (profitable), there is an R&D credit from the IRS.
 There are also new payroll tax credits for companies that are relatively young and don’t have gross receipts over a certain threshold.
 Your journal entries and underlying documentation will help your tax preparer make a claim for this real cash back.

 - Keep a running list of additions and disposals by project

-- Not crediting a contra expense assets: Yes, we’re removing salary expense from your income statement.
+- Not crediting a contra expense account: Yes, we’re removing salary expense from your income statement.
 But remember you’ll always want to have salaries expense as a debit to wage expense at gross in your trial balance.
 Use a “contra” expense called “development” to make those credits (reductions) to expense.